StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * `PDThreadController.h/cpp`: controls a thread and its method.
 Modify your actions within ThreadController::runLoop() method.
 * `PDThreadPool.h/cpp`: a thread pool.
 Also it is a singleton - but not use it directly.
 Use SingletonGrabber to access the instance.
 * `PDThreadJob.h/cpp`: algorithm processing the image and get the diameter.
+* `Log.h`: in this file, DataLog struct is used to pass data from PDThreadJob objects into PDThreadPool.
 * `SingletonGrabber.h`: encapsulate a static singleton instance to realize singleton design pattern.
+Memory safety and multithreads safety assured.
 * `haarcascade_eye_tree_eyeglasses.xml`: classifier you can find from OpenCV.
 * `/Threads` under this folder there is a suit to use multithreads functionality of C++11 with continuous pool and queued pool.